Compression Codes

 R

-is defined as the language redundancy and is a value between 0
+is defined as the language redundancy and has a value between 0

 and 1